redhat-italy/jdg-xsite-error/README.md

 ```
 docker exec -it <CONTAINER ID> bash
 ```

+- kill the jdg process on the dr

 - After few seconds you should see exceptions on PRIMARY master node, the one connected to the global cluster, and warning on the other one